 Conceptual Avant-Garde Art vs. Formal Versions

 The Avant-Garde notion was first grounded by a sense of political or social insurrection.
 Courbet anticipated the progressive artist to be at odds with society’s dominant powers, and at times he openly, petulantly, and with clear enjoyment confronted the system to a head-on battle.
-The image of the painter as an outsider from culture, shunned and misinterpreted by an aristocratic society, was not unique by the mid-19th century.
+The image of the painter as an outsider from culture, shunned and misinterpreted by an aristocratic society, was not unique by the mid-nineteenth century.

 Nevertheless, the connection of Avant-Garde art with social transformation has always been in conflict with certain Avant-Garde artists’ social and financial objectives, for example, the middle-class, materialistic, and nonpolitical Claude Monet.